 - 11.1 Special Business.
-At a meeting of shareholders, the following business is special business: - a. at a meeting of shareholders that is not an annual general meeting, all business is special business except business relating to the conduct of or voting at the meeting; - b. at an annual general meeting, all business is special business except for the following: - i. business relating to the conduct of or voting at the meeting; - ii. consideration of any financial statements of the Company presented to the meeting; - iii. consideration of any reports of the directors or auditor; - iv. the setting or changing of the number of directors; - v. the election or appointment of directors; - vi. the compensation and remuneration of directors and officers, including "say-on-pay" and "say-when-on-pay" votes regarding director or officer compensation and any plans or programs regarding such compensation; - vii. the appointment of an auditor or the ratification of the Company's appointment of an auditor; - viii. the setting of the remuneration of an auditor; - ix. business arising out of a report of the directors not requiring the passing of a special resolution or an exceptional resolution; and - x. any other business which, under these Articles or the Business Corporations Act, may be transacted at a meeting of shareholders without prior notice of the business being given to the shareholders. - 11.2 Business Approval.
-Except as otherwise required by these Articles or the Business Corporations Act, the Company may by a resolution of shareholders approved by the majority of the votes cast by shareholders voting shares that carry the right to vote thereon approve any business to be considered by the shareholders, including special business, at any meeting of shareholders.
-In the case of any business, including special business, submitted for a vote of the shareholders as to which a shareholder approval requirement is applicable under the shareholder approval policy of any stock exchange or quotation system on which the shares of the Company are traded or quoted, the requirements of Rule 16b-3 under the Exchange Act or any provision of the U.S. Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), in each case for which no higher voting requirement is specified by the Business Corporations Act or these Articles, the vote required for approval shall be the requirement if more than one is applicable).
+At a meeting of shareholders, the following business is special business: - a. at a meeting of shareholders that is not an annual general meeting, all business is special business except business relating to the conduct of or voting at the meeting; - b. at an annual general meeting, all business is special business except for the following: - i. business relating to the conduct of or voting at the meeting; - ii. consideration of any financial statements of the Company presented to the meeting; - iii. consideration of any reports of the directors or auditor; - iv. the setting or changing of the number of directors; - v. the election or appointment of directors; - vi. the compensation and remuneration of directors and officers, including "say-on-pay" and "say-when-on-pay" votes regarding director or officer compensation and any plans or programs regarding such compensation; - vii. the appointment of an auditor or the ratification of the Company's appointment of an auditor; - viii. the setting of the remuneration of an auditor; - ix. business arising out of a report of the directors not requiring the passing of a special resolution or an exceptional resolution; and - x. any other business which, under these Articles or the Business Corporations Act, may be transacted at a meeting of shareholders without prior notice of the business being given to the shareholders.

+Business Approval.
+Except as otherwise required by these Articles or the Business Corporations Act, 11.2 the Company may by a resolution of shareholders approved by the majority of the votes cast by shareholders voting shares that carry the right to vote thereon approve any business to be considered by the shareholders, including special business, at any meeting of shareholders.
+In the case of any business, including special business, submitted for a vote of the shareholders as to which a shareholder approval requirement is applicable under the shareholder approval policy of any stock exchange or quotation system on which the shares of the Company are traded or quoted, the requirements of Rule 16b-3 under the Exchange Act or any provision of the U.S. Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), in each case for which no higher voting requirement is specified by the Business Corporations Act or these Articles, the vote required for approval shall be the requisite vote specified in such shareholder approval policy, Rule 16b-3 or Internal Revenue Code provision, as the case may be (or the highest such requirement if more than one is applicable).
 In the case of any proposal for shareholder action properly made by a shareholder pursuant to Rule 14a-8 under the Exchange Act, the vote required for approval shall be the affirmative vote of the holders of a majority of the shares entitled to vote on, and who voted for or against or abstained from voting on, the matter.